andreaspeters/miniedit/README.md

 LSP window with a description to these package.
 But again, only if the LSP Server could find any information about that.

+## Features in planing

+- Show git branch at the status bar
+- Keystroke to show/hide CMDBox
+- Connection with Ollama AI 🤷♂️

 ## How to compile

 - Install Lazarus 3.6